 Memphis, Tenn.
-(September 16, 2020) - The University of Memphis in partnership with the Greater Memphis Chamber, has announced a new economic development partnership dedicated to the growth of the Memphis economy.
+(September 16, 2020) - The Greater Memphis Chamber has announced a new economic development partnership with the University of Memphis dedicated to the growth of the Memphis economy.
 Ted Townsend will serve as Chief Economic Development Officer and will focus on this partnership full time.

 “We believe that the alignment and strength this partnership creates will accelerate our efforts to attract and grow companies and to position Memphis for more high-quality job opportunities,” said Townsend.

 Townsend has served as Chief Economic Development and Government Relations Officer for the University of Memphis since early 2018.
 Prior to coming to the UofM, he was Deputy Commissioner & Chief Operating Officer for the State of Tennessee Department of Economic and Community Development.
 He currently serves as Chairman of the Board for Life Science Tennessee, an organization dedicated to bringing more Life Science industry jobs to the state.

 “Ted’s economic development experience working at the state level combined with his expertise in navigating both the government relations and workforce aspects of economic development uniquely positions him for this opportunity,” said Beverly Robertson, President & CEO of the Greater Memphis Chamber.
 “Most importantly, Ted is a Memphis guy.
 He has the best interests of this region at heart.
 He wants Memphis to win.
 I think that’s a pretty incredible combination.”

 During Townsend’s tenure at the UofM, he has helped establish a series of public-private partnerships and led the opening of the University of Memphis Research Foundation Research Park.
 In addition to connecting companies with University resources, Townsend has also worked to create more internship and employment opportunities for students.